aunnnn/AppStoreiOS11InteractiveTransition_old/README.md

 # AppStoreTodayInteractiveTransition
 This is an attempt to simulate App Store's Card Interactive Transition.
 Note that it's not exactly the same as the App Store's animation, but close!

+*NOTE: This is under ongoing refactoring!
+Will replace with a little better version soon.*

 ![preview](https://raw.githubusercontent.com/aunnnn/AppStoreiOS11InteractiveTransition/master/appstoreios11.gif)

 ## Overview